pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 986 Thinking Asynchronously

 We have a lot of changes in our architecture, our services need to be more flexible and asynchronous, a lot of things to learn I am exciting.

 ##### Day 985 Bad Tutorials

-Today I was learn that the large tutorials are bored or maybe only me I don't like now, but read books and write code is very interesting.
+Today I was learned that the large tutorials are bored or maybe only me I don't like now, but read books and write code is very interesting.

 ##### Day 984 A little Boring

-I don't know, today was a this days that I not want to do nothing.
+I don't know, today was a day's that I not want to do nothing.

 ##### Day 983 Taking Kafka to the Limit

-I need learn more about how to create event driven architectures and how to use Kafka to create this events, ours applications need to be scale.
+I need learn more about how to create event driven architectures and how to use Kafka to create these events, ours applications need to be scale.

 ##### Day 982 Kubernetes Unique IDs

-Well I have a problem with Kubernetes I need to create a three pods but each Pod need to have a unique id and this id cannot be changed each ti the pods are created, this is a good problem to solve.
+Well I have a problem with Kubernetes I need to create three pods but each Pod need to have a unique id and this id cannot be changed each ti the pods are created, this is a good problem to solve.

 ##### Day 981 Socket Problems

-Today we have a error in the websocket that it's used with mobile application, I am tired we were working late.
+Today we have an error in the websocket that it's used with mobile application, I am tired we were working late.

 ##### Day 980 Kafka Power

 It's amazing how kafka works, kafka can help us to create a distributed system easy and fast, this day I had to use it to create events that stop process on multiple Kubernetes pods.